Optimization landscapes of variational quantum algorithms: Abstract

 \section{Abstract}

-Optimization is ubiquitous in quantum information science and technology, however, the corresponding optimization landscape can encounter false traps, i.e., local but not global optima, likely to prevent used optimizers from finding optimal solutions.
-Such traps are believed to arise from parameter insufficiency and are expected to disappear when tunable parameters are sufficiently abundant.
-In this work, we investigate optimization landscapes of quantum optimization problems, and especially obtain that the parameter sufficiency is not enough to ensure the absence of false traps.
-First, we present a complete framework for analyzing critical features of optimization landscapes, by deriving necessary and sufficient conditions to identify all critical points and to classify them as local maxima, minima, or saddles, under some assumptions.
-Then, we show that false traps can still emerge on landscapes even with sufficient parameters, implying their appearance cannot be solely attributed to parameter insufficiency.
-Moreover, a close connection between landscape topology and quantum distinguishability is revealed that the emergence of false traps is linked to the loss of distinguishability among states or operators in the objective function.
-Finally, implications of our results are noted.
-Our work not only provides a deeper understanding of the intrinsic complexity of quantum-classical optimization, but also provides practical guidance for solving quantum-classical optimization problems, thus significantly aiding the progress in witnessing quantum advantages of the underlying quantum information processing tasks.
+Optimization plays a central role in variational quantum algorithms, where the objective function typically takes the form $F(\boldsymbol{\theta})= \sum_{m=1}^{M} f_m \left(\mathrm{Tr}[U(\boldsymbol{\theta})\rho_m U^\dagger(\boldsymbol{\theta}) O_m]\right)$, with $U(\boldsymbol{\theta})$ being a parameterized quantum ansatz.
+Understanding the optimization landscape of such objective functions is crucial for assessing the trainability and performance of these algorithms.
+For the special case $M=1$, it is known that under certain assumptions, the landscape is free of false traps (FTs), i.e., local optima that are not global.
+In this work, we investigate optimization landscapes of the general case $M\geq1$ and show that the landscape becomes intrinsically more complex.
+First, we establish a complete framework for analyzing critical features of the optimization landscape, by deriving necessary and sufficient conditions to identify and classify all critical points under some assumptions, which is also of practical importance in designing efficient algorithms independent of whether these assumptions are satisfied.
+Then, we show that FTs can still emerge on landscapes for $M>1$, standing in stark contrast to the $M=1$ case and further revealing that parameter sufficiency alone is not enough to guarantee a trap-free landscape.
+Moreover, we uncover a close connection that the emergence of FTs is necessarily attributed to the loss of distinguishability among the states and/or operators, and fundamentally, to the loss of compatibility of the spectral ordering governed by different objective terms.
+Our results provide a deeper understanding of the optimization complexity and practical guidance for both algorithmic and problem-setting designs.